DemisR/workshop-docker/03-Images.md

 ```

 (There is no difference between `docker ps` and `docker container ls`.
-The new command structure `docker container <subcommand>` was added in Docker 1.13 to provider a more structured user experience when using the command line.)
+The new command structure `docker container <subcommand>` was added in Docker 1.13 to provide a more structured user experience when using the command line.)

 ---

-Before we create our own image, we might want to inspect all the changes we made.
+Before we create our image, we might want to inspect all the changes we made.
 Try typing the command `docker container diff <container ID>` for the container you just created.

 ---